m-rutter/qlik-ts-data-model-type-validator/README.md

     highlighting necessary changes that need to be made to reflect the the new load script

+### Caveat

+-   The only variables it will check are those defined in the load script or reserved by the system as script or system variables
+    -   Variables created during a session will not be counted
+-   Numeric field or variable identifiers will apppear with underscore padding as identifers in typescript enums cannot be numeric.
+    -   The value they map to will remain unchanged.
+    -   e.g. `'_2000_' = '2000'`

 ## Suggested Usage

 ### Setup